Ex-General Re, AIG execs may settle criminal case

 Droney now sits on the 2nd Circuit, having been promoted in December.

-The reinsurance transaction took place well before AIG in 2008 and 2009 accepted $182.3 billion of taxpayer bailouts.
+The reinsurance transaction took place well before AIG in 2008 and 2009 accepted $182.3 billion (116.37 billion pounds) of taxpayer bailouts.
 The government still owns a majority of the New York-based insurer.

 Greenberg, 87, this month sought permission to ask New York state's highest court to throw out a 2005 civil fraud lawsuit brought by then-New York Attorney General Eliot Spitzer accusing him of structuring fraudulent transactions, including the General Re transaction, to hide AIG losses.